 HIV: From Exceptionalism to Endgame

-Peter Sands, Executive Director of the Global Fund 25 July 2018
+25 July 2018 by Peter Sands, Executive Director of the Global Fund

 Advancing global health and strengthening the HIV response in the era of the Sustainable Development Goals: the International AIDS Society–Lancet Commission is a timely and compelling analysis of where we stand in the fight against HIV, and how the exceptionalism of the HIV effort should evolve in response to the Sustainable Development Goals (SDGs).
 As the Commission’s report makes clear, we are not on track to end the HIV epidemic by 2030.
 We can still reach that goal, but only if we commit more funding and improve the way we do things.
 Simply continuing as now, with an insufficient emphasis on HIV prevention and inadequate financial resources will not get us there.

 Although the massive expansion of antiretroviral treatment has saved millions of lives and slowed the epidemic, more assertive action is needed to turn off the tap of HIV infections.
 In southern and eastern Africa, the cycle driving HIV infections in adolescent girls and young women must be broken.
 Elsewhere in the world, and particularly in eastern Europe and Central Asia, criminalisation, stigma, and neglect are causing HIV infection rates to rise again among key populations, such as men who have sex with men, people who inject drugs, sex workers, and transgender people.
 Without tackling the deep-rooted human rights and gender-related barriers to accessing health services, we will not quell these concentrated epidemics.